-Like most studies of this type, more questions have been Like most studies of this type, more questions have been generated that nawers.
-Benchmarking is a libuti instrument; it is more telescope than microscope.
-Benchmarking can find useful patterns and direct paths of inquity; rarely does benchmarking specify a solution.
-In this case, the henchmarking analysis suggests a path forward.
+Like most studies of this type, more questions have been generated than answers.
+Benchmarking is a blunt instrument; it is more telescope than microscope.
+Benchmarking can find useful patterns and direct paths of inquiry; rarely does benchmarking specify a solution.
+In this case, the benchmarking analysis suggests a path forward.
 First, let's summarize the findings:

-- Spending and employment levels varies widely aming cities delivering a situilar set of services; - · This variation in resource utilization cannot be explained by exogenous factors such as differences in scale, geographic coverage nr labor market conditions; - Management thoices particularly those related to strategic ions dictating the scope and level of services deliand operating decisions impacting the productivity of labor - appear to be the primary drivers of relative efficiency,
+- · Spending and employment levels varies widely among cities delivering a similar set of services; - · This variation in resource utilization cannot be explained by exogenous factors such as differences in scale, geographic coverage or labor market conditions; - · Management choices particularly those related to strategic decisions dictating the scope and level of services delivered and operating decisions impacting the productivity of labor appear to be the primary drivers of relative efficiency.

-The challenge for city management is to quantify the difference between their operations and those cities that perform at a higher level of efficiency and determine how much of that difference can be attributed to differences in strategic choices and how much can be attributed to differences in operational choices
+The challenge for city management is to quantify the difference between their operations and those cities that perform at a higher level of efficiency and determine how much of that difference can be attributed to differences in strategic choices and how much can be attributed to differences in operational choices.